-We would like to thank Leidos for becoming our newest Consortium member and all our current members for continuing to participate in CCM’s research and development activities.
+We would like to thank Ford Research and Innovation Center & Composites Automation LLC for becoming our newest Consortium members and all our current members for continuing to participate in CCM’s research and development activities.

 UD-CCM is a pioneer in university-industry partnerships and has established a premier technology transfer network to transition research accomplishments to industry.
 UD-CCM established its University – Industry Consortium “Application of Composite Materials to Industrial Products” in 1978.
 Since then, the Center has collaborated with some 210 companies representing materials suppliers and end users in the aerospace, automotive, and durable goods industries.